voxpupuli/puppet-selinux/REFERENCE.md

 _Private Classes_

 * `selinux::build`: Configure the system for module building
 * `selinux::config`: Configure the system to use SELinux on the system.
-It is included in the main class ::selinux
 * `selinux::package`: Manages additional packages required to support some of the functions.
 * `selinux::params`: This class provides default parameters for the selinux class
 * `selinux::refpolicy_package`: Manages additional packages required to support some of the functions.